asafschers/scoruby/README.md

 Ruby scoring API for Predictive Model Markup Language (PMML).

-Currently supports Decision Tree, Random Forest and Gradient Boosted Models.
+Currently supports Decision Tree, Random Forest Naive Bayes and Gradient Boosted Models.

 Will be happy to implement new models by demand, or assist with any other issue.